Presidents' Day furniture deals are here—save big at Wayfair, Target, Macy's and West Elm

 How long do Presidents' Day 2022 furniture deals last?

-Typically, Presidents' Day sales end with the culmination of the holiday on Monday night, or in the few days following Presidents' Day proper.
+Typically, Presidents' Day sales end the night of Presidents' Day, or in the few days following Presidents' Day proper.
 Some retailers, however, extend their Presidents' Day sales significantly.

 When do Presidents' Day 2022 furniture deals start?

 Each year retailers slash prices on must-have home furnishings in the weeks leading up to Presidents' Day, and this year is no different.
-With just days left before the U.S. holiday, several of our favorite retailers have officially dropped their Presidents' Day furniture sales.
-That means, you can shop plenty of incredible furniture sales right now.
+Several of our favorite retailers started offering sales a couple of weeks ago but today, the official Presidents' Day furniture sales are here.
+That means you can shop plenty of incredible furniture sales right now.

 Need help finding products?
 Sign up for our weekly newsletter.
 It’s free and you can unsubscribe at any time.